Market Leading 10 Year Rates

 1. Has your initial mortgage deal come to an end?

-By switching to a better deal with a different mortgage provider, a 10 year fixed rate mortgage could potentially allow you to benefit from lower interest rates and lower monthly mortgage repayments for a fixed term of 10 years.
+By switching to a better deal with a different mortgage provider, a 10-year fixed rate mortgage could benefit you from lower interest rates and lower monthly mortgage repayments for a fixed term of 10 years.
 If your current mortgage deal has come to an end, you may find a new 10 year fixed rate gives you a lower monthly repayment than you were paying previously.

 2. Are you looking to raise money?